Talk to your patients

 This could lead to the development of an advance care directive - which is a document capturing these plans.

-The Advance Project: Initiating Advance Care Planning, Palliative & Supportive Care in General Practice was promoted as a free, evidence-based training package and suite of resources.
+The Advance Project: Initiating Advance Care Planning, Palliative & Supportive Care in General Practice offers a free, evidence-based training package and suite of resources.
 This was specifically designed to support GPs, nurses and practice managers to work as a team to initiate conversations about advance care planning and to assess patients’ and carers’ palliative and supportive care needs.

 The Advance ProjectTM Toolkit evidence based toolkit and training package was specifically designed for GP’s, nurses and practice managers.
 There are also resources for patients and carers.
 Additionally, online training modules are available specifically tailored to GPs, nurses and general practice managers with an explanation on how to use the Advance Project resources in everyday clinical practice.

-A number of resources are available to assist you in setting up an advance care directive for your patient.
+A number of resources are available to assist you in starting a conversation about advance care planning and/or setting up an advance care directive for your patient.

 - NSW Ambulance offers an Authorised Care Plan document that can be completed with your patient and a General Practitioner Information Kit about Authorised Palliative Care Plans.